soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/analysis/index.md

 I have met so many audiophiles throughout my life.
-My first experience with one was in 2004 when I was 6, where I was introduced to the world of gold cables, tube amps, and horn speakers.
+My first experience with one was in 2004 when I was 6, where I was introduced to the world of gold cables, tube amps, and horn speakers by a rich uncle.

-After I got my Monster Turbine earphones as birthday gift, I began to look into audiophile forums.
+Years later around 2010, I got my Grado-Alessandro MS-1i headphones and Monster Turbine earphones, so I naturally began to look into Thai audiophile forums.

-That discovery made me become an audiophile, and I have bought so many audiophile products like a hi-fi USB cable and a discrete class A headphone amplifier.
+That journey into audiophile forums turned me into an audiophile, and I have bought so many audiophile products like a hi-fi USB cable and a discrete class A headphone amplifier.
 And countless other useless hardware.
 I also used to order a custom made gold-silver-copper hybrid 10CM 3.5mm audio connector cable from a boutique maker.